adeep/bitwarden_reddit/cannot_login.md

 _Checking the Server_

-* Check whether _the Bitwarden (US/EU) servers are temporarily down_.
-This could happen during a planned server update; start with the [Bitwarden Status Page](https://status.bitwarden.com/).
+* Are _the Bitwarden (US/EU) servers are temporarily down_?
+This could happen during
+a planned server update.
+Look at the [Bitwarden Status Page](https://status.bitwarden.com/).
 [Downdetector](https://downdetector.com/status/bitwarden/) is also a good crosscheck to see if other users are also having a problem.

-* See if your server is down by trying to load the vault page directly:
+* See if your server is down by trying to load the "web vault" page directly:
 [vault.bitwarden.com](https://vault.bitwarden.com) or [vault.bitwarden.eu](https://status.bitwarden.com/).
 Note these two servers are _not_ interchangeable.
 You need to know which one has your account.